CompilersConstructionInnopolis/README/README.md

 Comment lines `;`
 ```
-; Everything after semicolon is a comment on this line
+; Everything after the semicolon is a comment on this line
-; The compiler will ignore this part of code
+; The compiler will ignore this part of the code
 ```

 Create a variable `setq`